-I can’t help but comment on Doug’s answer to Last2know’s question (scroll all the way down to April 7 comments).
-I know I may be taking a simple comment and blowing it way out of proportion, but what the hell, I have earned the right.
+I can’t help but comment on Doug’s answer to a reader’s question about whether Tanya was jealous of our relationship.
+I know I may be taking a simple comment and blowing it way out of proportion, but what the hell, I have earned the right!

 Honestly when I read about how jealous Tanya was of his relationship with his wife and family I couldn’t help but laugh.
 To me it represented solid proof just how screwed up an emotional affair relationship really is.